jimmyjamesarnold/annoPipeline/README.md

     - requests >= 2.21.0

 ## To Install:
+Required dependencies will be installed if missing, may take a few seconds.

+### Recommended Method:
 ```
 pip install annoPipeline
 ```

-Or clone the repo from github.
+### Alternative:
+1. Download / Clone the github repo.
-Then, in the annoPipeline directory, run:
+2. Then, in the annoPipeline directory, run:
 ```
 python setup.py install
 ```
-Required dependencies will be installed if missing, may take a few seconds.

 ## Example usage:
 Execute the full annotation pipeline on a list of gene symbols like this:
 ```python
 import annoPipeline as ap